apache/couchdb-documentation/src/intro/security.rst

 problem, but still keep sensitive and private information secured, there is a special :ref:`configuration <config>` option :config:option:`public_fields
 <couch_httpd_auth/public_fields>`.
 In this option you may define
-a comma-separated lis of users document fields that will be publicly available.
+a comma-separated list of users document fields that will be publicly available.

-Normally, if you request a user document and you're not an administrator or document's owner, CouchDB will respond with :statuscode:`404`::
+Normally, if you request a user document and you're not an administrator or the document's owner, CouchDB will respond with :statuscode:`404`::

     curl http://localhost:5984/_users/org.couchdb.user:robert